Data Protection Policy

 All other requests for access to these notes must be authorised by the Senior Tutor.

-16. Medical files in respect of the day to day health and welfare of Fellows, staff and students may be maintained if required by the College Nurse.
+16. Medical files in respect of the day-to-day health and welfare of Fellows, staff and students may be maintained if required by the Health and Wellbeing service.

-All requests for access to medical files must be authorised by the College Nurse.
+All requests for access to medical files must be authorised by the Head of Student Wellbeing.